 The VikingContact 8 offers a strong balance of winter traction and wet-road stability thanks to its PolarisPlus+ technology.

-Weaknesses: Less aggressive on pure ice than top performers.
+Weaknesses: Less aggressive on pure ice than the top performers.

-Ice Friction offers a balanced mix of comfort and performance.
-With its PNCS noise-cancelling technology, it stays quiet while maintaining reliable winter traction.
+The Ice Friction offers a balanced mix of comfort and performance.
+With its PNCS noise-reducing technology, it remains quiet while maintaining reliable winter traction.

-Weaknesses: Less detailed technical data than top competitors.
+Weaknesses: Less detailed technical data than its leading competitors.

 | Driving Scenario | Recommended Tires |

-For winter 2025, there’s no single “best” tire — it all depends on your vehicle, driving habits, and the conditions you face most often.
+For winter 2026, there is no single “best” tire.
+The right choice depends on your vehicle, driving habits, and the conditions you face most often.

-By combining test results (ADAC/TCS/Tire Rack), manufacturer innovations, and Quebec’s real winter conditions, our selection helps you get closer to the perfect fit for your needs.
+By combining test results from ADAC, TCS, and Tire Rack with manufacturer innovations and real Quebec winter conditions, our selection can help you find the tire that best meets your needs.

 To compare prices and view the full selection, visit 4tires.ca.